 flowing with blood, and dribble.

 It had to have it.
-It had have those juicy, rough, tender muscles upon bones;
+It had have those juicy, raw, tender muscles upon bones;

 beating organs filled with sweet blood between its teeth,